GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 Search engines provide validation tools for structured data.
 These tools allow you to submit a url for a web page, and then test to see if the code is correct for the types of structured data that the search engine supports.
 If there’s a problem, they can give you some clues on how to fix it.
 The Bing tool requires a [Bing Webmaster Tools](https://www.bing.com/toolbox/webmaster) account.
 The [Google rich results tester](https://search.google.com/test/rich-results) does not have such a requirement.
 Both tools know to look for and check SpecialAnnouncement.

-USAgov tests its code before we put it on a page.
+USA.gov tests its code before we put it on a page.
 The rich results tester allows us to test pasted-in code, as well.
 It expects full page html, not just a block of JSON-LD, so to perfectly recreate what our page will be like with the code, we copy the page’s code into the tester, then we paste the new JSON-LD `<script>` block into the head section of the page html already in the tester.
 Then, we run the test.
 (Tip: Remember to surround the JSON-LD with a `<script>` tag as shown in the documentation.)

 If you’re not a developer, but you’re writing the JSON-LD yourself, another tip is to copy a sample piece of code from the search engine documentation.
 Then, open a simple text editor like NotePad or TextEdit and turn off formatting so that it is only plain text.
 Paste in the sample code.
 Then, just change the parts you need to.
 Avoid using formatted text from a word processing program.
 Also, remember to put a backslash (`\`) in front of quotation marks in href code if you provide hyperlinks within the “Text” field.